-There has been no change in auditors during the year ended 31 December 2020.
-The consolidated financial statements of the Company for the year ended 31 December 2020 have been audited by KPMG, Public Interest Entity Auditor registered in accordance with the Financial Reporting Council Ordinance, who are proposed for appointment for 2021 at the forthcoming AGM.
+There has been no change in auditors during the year ended 31 December 2021.
+The consolidated financial statements of the Company for the year ended 31 December 2021 have been audited by KPMG, Public Interest Entity Auditor registered in accordance with the Financial Reporting Council Ordinance, who shall retire and being eligible, offer itself for re-appointment, and a resolution to this effect shall be proposed at the forthcoming AGM.